Myriad-Dreamin/shiroa/github-pages/docs/cli/build.typ

 == #cli-flag;mode

 The `--mode` option allows you to specify the mode of rendering typst document.
-The default mode is `normal`.
+The default mode is `dyn-paged`.
 - (Default) `dyn-paged`: dynamically render as paged document.
 - (Experimental) `static-html`: statically render the whole document, the embedded frames are not resizable.